zatlahos/jekyll-now/_posts/2016-11-25-My-first-attempts-at-publishing-using-GitHub.md

   </tr>
   <tr>
     <td>Target for this lesson?</td>
-    <td>To successfully create the infrastructure so that my Google Doc template would publish.</td>
+    <td>To create my page on github editing my name and my avatar and changing the background of my page.</td>
   </tr>
   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>Yes I succeeded.
+I now have an avatar a name and a background to my page.</td>
   </tr>
 </table>